vznd/selenium-webdriver-tests/README.md

 Selenium will let you work with it using a window handle.
 Each window has a unique identifier which remains persistent in a single session.

-* [To cover] Get original window identifier and put it to a variable
+* [Covered] Get original window identifier and put it to a variable
 ```java
 String originalWindow = driver.getWindowHandle();
 ```